 Formal hearing: A hearing held by the judge involving the police officer or code enforcement officer, you and any witnesses.
 A prosecuting attorney will be with the officer.
 You may have an attorney that you hire.
 Prior to the Formal Hearing, the scheduling clerk will set your matter for a Pretrial Formal Hearing where the prosecuting attorney will meet with you and/or your attorney.
 If your matter is not resolved at this hearing, you will be scheduled for a Formal Hearing at a future date.
 You must request a formal hearing within 10 days of receiving your ticket.

 If you fail to pay your ticket, appear at a hearing or abide by a Judge’s Order, a default judgment will be entered against you.
 If you believe a default judgment has been entered against you incorrectly, you must file a Motion to Set Aside Default Judgment (CIA04) no later than 14 calendar days of the default judgment date and post a bond with cash or credit card (only) for the full amount of your ticket, including the default fee.
 You will be scheduled for a hearing, where you must present a defense as to why the default should be set aside.

 Request for Time to Pay

 To request for time to pay, you must complete a Petition for Installment Payment (PDF).
 You may submit the form either in person or by mail.
 You must fill out the form completely, include at least a $25 down payment (it will be applied to your balance) or your form will not be processed.
 Court staff will process your request and submit it to the judge.
 You will be notified by email if you have one or in writing of the judge’s decision.
-If you are granted a payment plan or extension of time to pay and you do not follow the judge’s order, a warrant will be issued for your arrest.
+If you are granted a payment plan or extension of time to pay and you do not follow the judge’s order, the order will be revoked and collection activity will be taken.